-- We are dedicated to conserving energy and reducing our carbon footprint.
-We share and advocate these important goals with the public, industry, and government decision makers.
+We are dedicated to conserving energy and reducing our carbon footprint.

-The Wyoming Outdoor Council’s plan began more than 40 years ago with the founding of the Council itself.
+The Wyoming Outdoor Council’s plan began fifty years ago with the founding of the Council itself.
 Since that day in Tom Bell’s kitchen, our work has been guided by one goal: to ensure the Wyoming we love is the Wyoming we leave to future generations.

-The current strategic plan plan delivers that vision through 2018 and is informed by input from hundreds of people.
-To prepare this plan we gathered observations from attendees and speakers; conducted an online membership survey; and interviewed dozens of stakeholders, including lawmakers, conservationists, agency personnel, industry reps, funders, past board members, and our own staff.
+The current strategic plan delivers that vision through 2018 and is informed by input from hundreds of people, including members and other stakeholders, lawmakers, conservationists, agency personnel, industry reps, funders, past board members, and our own staff.

 The opportunity we have before us now is to help shape policies and decisions that ensure that Wyoming is a state with clean air and water, open space, thriving wildlife, wildlands, healthy communities, informed citizens, and a sustainable economy and quality of life.

 You will help ensure that the Wyoming we love is the Wyoming we leave to the next generation.